 A second Contech Stormfilter (Stormfilter 2) is intended to treat PGHS from the driveways of Lots 5-10.
 The Stormfilter will be located at the southwest corner of Lot 10 and will be privately maintained.
 Stormfilter 2 will also pick up an additional 0.09 acres of PGHS associated with 62nd Ave SE that is non-targeted existing PGHS and not currently treated.
+PGHS associated with Lot 11 driveway (0.02 acres) cannot be easily collected for treatment, but treatment of the 0.09 acres of PGHS from 62nd Ave SE provides an overall net benefit of 0.07 acres of additional PGHS being treated, which is in the public interest.

 The StormFilter will be sized based on the total area tributary to it.
 The StormFilter using ZPG Media has GULD approval from DOE for basic treatment.
 Per the approval, the water quality flow rate is the peak 15-minute flow rate as calculated using the latest version of the Western Washington Hydrology Model (WWMH) or other Ecology-approved continuous runoff model.
-The water quality flow rate is 0.0489 cfs.
+The water quality flow rate is 0.0326 cfs.
 The StormFilter size and configuration will be assessed at final engineering.
 See below for tributary areas and WWHM flows.